 You can really shoestring travel a bit here if you pack your own snacks.
 Two Bunch Palms brunch and dinner menus can get pricey if you’re not leaving the resort for an entire weekend or more.

 Again, this all depends on your budget and how much work you want to put into your vacation.
 My husband and I needed some serious relaxing.
 We wanted to be pampered with no stress.
 No stress includes not making our own food and drinks.
 We ate all of our meals at Two Bunch Palms’ lovely Essence restaurant.
 I absolutely loved their Brown Rice Risotto (add chicken) and their French Scrambled Eggs.
 So good!

 We almost always sat at the bar, because we love chatting up bartenders and meeting new people.
 Between the two of us, I think we tried every drink on the menu!
 They were so well-made and so delicious!
-I’d recommend a drink, but their menus changes seasonally.
-What is there on my stay may not be there when you go.
+I’d recommend a drink, but their menus change seasonally.

 Out the door, we spent $1,571 for two nights at Two Bunch Palms.
 This does not include our spa discount and Desert Suite upgrade.

 Subscribe to my newsletter for new post updates, tips and invites.